Florida in the American Civil War: Blockade

 As Florida was an important supply route for the Confederate army, Union forces operated a blockade around the entire state.
 The 8,436-mile coastline and 11,000 miles of rivers, streams, and waterways proved a haven for blockade runners and a daunting task for patrols by Federal warships.

-Governor John Milton, an ardent secessionist, throughout the war stressed the importance of Florida as a supplier of goods, rather than personnel.
-Florida was a large provider of food (particularly beef cattle) and salt for the Confederate Army.
-However, many Florida planters continued to grow cotton and other cash crops despite pleas from Confederate officials and Governor Milton to grow food crops instead.

-The Confederates also attempted to use the close proximity of Florida with Cuba to continue trade with Spain and the rest of Europe and to develop relationships with the Spanish government in the hopes that they would help the Confederate war effort or, at the least, not hamper it.
+The Confederates attempted to use the close proximity of Florida with Cuba to continue trade with Spain and the rest of Europe in spite of the blockade.
+The rebel government wished to develop relationships with the Spanish government in the hopes that they would help the Confederate war effort or, at the least, not hamper it.
+On the other hand, Spain resisted selling arms and ammunition to the Confederacy in order to remain as neutral as possible.
+The trade that did continue, the majority of which went through Cuba and Florida, included the exportation of cotton and importation of food, cigars, medical supplies and Spanish army surplus shoes.

 Union troops occupied major ports such as Apalachicola, Cedar Key, Jacksonville, Key West, and Pensacola early in the war.
 USS Hatteras had blockade duty in Apalachicola, and, in January 1862, was part of a Union naval force which landed in Cedar Key and burned several ships, a pier, and flatcars.

-After the U.S. Navy captured St. Augustine in mid-March of 1862, its harbor was closed to all except Northern ships.
+After the U.S. Navy captured St. Augustine in mid-March 1862, its harbor was closed to all except Northern ships.
 Gun boats were also sent on patrols up the St. Johns River all the way to Lake George.
 This riverine blockade force not only prevented Confederate troop and supply movements, it also became a pick-up point for rebel deserters and pro-Union Floridians.